 Mr Rory McCloy

 Professor Edmund Neugebauer

 Recommendations are graded according to the overall level of evidence (LoE) on which the recommendations are based, which is determined by the quality and source of evidence: (Levels of evidence and grades of recommendation in PROSPECT reviews (from 2006))

 PROSPECT provides clinicians with supporting arguments for and against the use of various interventions in postoperative pain based on published evidence and expert opinion.
 Clinicians must make judgements based upon the clinical circumstances and local regulations.
 At all times, local prescribing information for the drugs referred to must be consulted.

-Pre-, intra- and postoperative interventions have been evaluated for the management of postoperative pain following non-cosmetic breast surgery.
+Pre-, intra- and postoperative interventions have been evaluated for the management of postoperative pain following laparoscopic cholecystectomy.
 Unless otherwise stated, ‘pre-operative’ refers to interventions applied before surgical incision, ‘intra-operative’ refers to interventions applied after incision and before wound closure, ‘postoperative’ refers to interventions applied at or after wound closure.
-The following peri-operative interventions for non-cosmetic breast surgery have been reviewed:
+The following peri-operative interventions for laparoscopic cholecystectomy have been reviewed: